logo

 Abstract

-Postselection can improve the rate of Fisher information (the average information learned about an unknown parameter from a trial) to cost in parameter-estimation experiments.
-This improvement stems from the negativity of a particular quasiprobability distribution, a quantum extension of a probability distribution.
-Negative quasiprobabilities enable postselected quantum experiments to outperform optimal postselection-free experiments, yielding anomalously large information-cost rates.
-This advantage is unrealizable in any classically commuting theory.
-A preparation-and-postselection procedure yielding arbitrarily large Fisher information is constructed.
+In every parameter-estimation experiment, the final measurement or the postprocessing incurs a cost.
+Postselection can improve the rate of Fisher information (the average information learned about an unknown parameter from a trial) to cost.
+We show that this improvement stems from the negativity of a particular quasiprobability distribution, a quantum extension of a probability distribution.
+In a classical theory, in which all observables commute, our quasiprobability distribution is real and nonnegative.
+In a quantum-mechanically noncommuting theory, nonclassicality manifests in negative or nonreal quasiprobabilities.
+Negative quasiprobabilities enable postselected experiments to outperform optimal postselection-free experiments: postselected quantum experiments can yield anomalously large information-cost rates.
+This advantage, we prove, is unrealizable in any classically commuting theory.
+Finally, we construct a preparation-and-postselection procedure that yields an arbitrarily large Fisher information.
+Our results establish the non-classicality of a metrological advantage, leveraging our quasiprobability distribution as a mathematical tool.

 Publisher